U.S. Treasury amends proposal to track nearly all bank accounts

 Some of the initial outrage at the Treasury proposal was focused on the $600 threshold.
 Coming after a new requirement, effective last year, for online sellers to report more than $600 of income to the IRS, that low figure created the impression in some quarters that the government is out to get middle-income taxpayers for innocent mistakes.

+Even at the higher threshold of $10,000, Republican lawmakers claim the new reporting requirement will ensnare middle-class and blue-collar workers, calling it a "surveillance scheme" on Wednesday.

-Taxpayers can be excused for thinking that.
-As the IRS' enforcement capacity has dwindled with its shrinking budget, it has relied more and more on automated enforcement tools that catch lower-income taxpayers, with the result that the lowest-earning Americans are audited at higher rates than the richest.
+Taxpayers can be excused for thinking the IRS isn't on their side.
+As the agency's enforcement capacity has dwindled with its shrinking budget, it has relied more and more on automated enforcement tools that catch lower-income taxpayers, with the result that the lowest-earning Americans are today audited at higher rates than the richest.

 Combined with the IRS' decades of staffing shortages, some fear that providing the agency more information will only allow it to make more mistakes.